tbilyn/tbilyn.github.io/Diff.md

 * [SWAG (scientific wild-ass guess)](https://en.wikipedia.org/wiki/Scientific_wild-ass_guess)

 * There are only two hard things in Computer Science: cache invalidation and naming things. - Phil Karlton

+* Premature Optimization Is the Root of All Evil